thelongcon/thelongcon.github.io/2018-speakers.md

 </div>
 <div class="row">
   <div class="col-lg-7">
     <p class="abstract">Incident responders are on the frontlines of the battle with threat actors and fraudsters alike.
 This talk will bring a unique perspective into some interesting techniques used by threat actors in recent cases.
 The “Tales From The Trenches” talk is intended to provide case studies and stories from real-life operations.
-There won’t be much theory or hypothesizing.
+There won't be much theory or hypothesizing.
 Rather, the presentation will focus on challenges and problems that organizations faced and how they overcame them.</p>
     <p class="bio">Julian Pileggi is a Principal Incident Response Consultant at Mandiant, based in Toronto, Canada.
 His areas of expertise include enterprise incident response, digital forensics, threat hunting and security operations center team development.</p>
   </div>
 </div>